-Findings: The proposal uses exterior materials, a color palette, and a densely-planted landscape design that integrates well with the adjacent Riverscape Townhomes to the east.
+Findings: The proposal uses exterior materials, a color palette, and a denselyplanted landscape design that integrates well with the adjacent Riverscape Townhomes to the east.
 The design of the two public open courtyards with pedestrian connections to the river features raised retaining walls, seating, and landscape features that will add novelty and interest to the sequence of walkways and public spaces in Riverscape.
-Therefore, this quideline is met.